Royall-Researchers/Open-CamFinder/README.md

-# Royall-CamFinder Using Python
+# Open-CamFinder Using Python
 The Given Python Script is only enables users to find freely available internet cameras
-# Royall-CamFinder
+# Open-CamFinder
 BY Royall-Researchers

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)